mikecroft/mikecroft.github.io/_drafts/microprofile-1-year-on.md

 * Pace is increasing
 * More clarity on how to get things done
 * A sandbox approach vs proposal approach
+* A fresh new logo/branding
+* An expanded Website
 * A strong 2018!
+* Lots of conferences!